 India is a country with more than fifty thousand villages.
 A vast majority of India’s population resides in these villages.
 These villages have been mostly denied the comforts of electricity for various reasons.
 Some of these villages lie in challenging terrains where grid construction becomes a greater challenge.
 Some of these villages lie at quite a distance from the power generation station, again making an already expensive and challenging task further difficult.
 Low demand, socio-political environment, and challenging weather conditions are additional factors that hindered the expansion of grid-based electricity to remote villages.
 But even in the areas where the grid connections exist, power outages keep the village engulfed in darkness.
 The inconsistency of electricity in these areas has never allowed the people to truly depend on it thus leading to low demand, as the construction of the grid does not ensure delivery of electricity.

-Although the Indian government has taken note of this shortcoming and introduced programs, such as the Deen Dayal Upadhyaya Gram Jyoti Yojana (DDUGJY) and Saubhagya Scheme that plan to achieve complete Rural Electrification, again, building grids is a slow process.
+Although the Indian government has taken note of this shortcoming and introduced programs, such as the Deen Dayal Upadhyaya Gram Jyoti Yojana (DDUGJY) and Saubhagya Scheme that plan to achieve complete Rural Electrification then again, building grids is a slow process.

 Emerging as a Game-Changer: Solar energy